11ty/11ty-website/src/docs/languages/custom.md

 A callback used to determine if a modified file (from a watch/serve rebuild) is relevant to each known full template file.
 If the callback returns true, the template will be rendered.
 If the callback returns false, the template will be skipped.

-The default implementation is shown below (you’ll probably want to override it with something better!):
+The default implementation is shown below, though you’ll probably want to override it with something better!

 ```js
 {